 Afrikaans is one of the official languages of South Africa and is one of the world’s youngest languages with roughly 8 million speakers.
 Due to its germanic origins, it’s relatively easy for English speakers to learn.

 Sadly, there isn’t nearly enough learning material out there on the internet compared with other languages such as French, Italian, and Spanish.
 Without these resources, it makes it difficult for foreigners like me to pick up the language.
 In the interests of bringing more awareness to this baie lekker language, I thought I’d call upon my South African partner and friends to help me collate a list of common hilarious expressions that will spark your interest in learning Afrikaans.
-I’ve also create a free downloadable guide of a bunch of useful Afrikaans phrases for travellers to use.
+I’ve also create a free downloadable guide with a bunch of useful Afrikaans phrases for travellers to use.

 This list is full of direct Afrikaans to English translations of everyday Afrikaans idioms.
 So you’ll certainly hear and use them often.
 Enjoy!